 A weekend of trail running excitement is coming to the new Baileys Trail System in Chauncey, Ohio, located just minutes above Athens.

-There'll be multiple events throughout the weekend starting on Friday, continuing through Saturday, and culminating on Sunday when we'll be celebrating women in the sport of trail running with two all-women race distances!
+There'll be multiple events throughout the weekend starting on Saturday, and culminating on Sunday when we'll be celebrating women in the sport of trail running with an all-women's 5 mile race!

 There will be something for everyone so come take part in Run Baileys and experience what these trails and this community has to offer!